-On October 23, 2013, the Partnership and CTC entered into a Property Management Agreement.
-Under this agreement CTC provides the Partnership with customary property management services (the "Property Management Services").
-CTC has agreed to provide the Property Management Services to the Partnership on a cost-recovery basis pursuant to which the Partnership reimburses CTC for all costs and expenses incurred by CTC in connection with providing the services, plus applicable taxes, with a fixed maximum fee not to exceed \$2,333 for the year ended December 31, 2014, with subsequent adjustments to such fee based on the CPI for the following year.
+Under the Property Management Agreement CTC provides the Partnership with customary property management services (the "Property Management Services").
+CTC has agreed to provide the Property Management Services to the Partnership on a cost-recovery basis pursuant to which the Partnership reimburses CTC for all costs and expenses incurred by CTC in connection with providing the Property Management Services, plus applicable taxes, with a fixed maximum fee not to exceed \$2,333 for the year ended December 31, 2014, with subsequent adjustments to such fee based on the CPI for the following year.
 The Property Management Agreement's initial term ends on December 31, 2015 and is renewable for further one year terms thereafter.